sleak-lbl/weekly-emails/items/nugmtg.md

-### Register Today for the NERSC User Group Annual Meeting Next Monday, August 17!

-Registration is open for the NERSC User Group Annual Meeting, which is being held online next Monday, August 17.
+### NUG Meeting Slides and Livestream Available

+Today's NERSC User Group Annual Meeting was livestreamed today.
+If you missed part of the meeting or wanted to take a look at some of it, you can peruse the slides or watch the recorded livestream.

-This year's theme is Perlmutter, which is arriving at the very end of this year.
+This year's theme was Perlmutter, which is arriving at the very end of this year.
 Learn about the features and capabilities of the system, plus our plans for software and services, resources for getting your applications running on the GPUs, and how and when users will be able to access the machine.
-Join a breakout session on a topic such as AI and deep learning on Perlmutter, ERCAP and Iris tricks and tips, application performance portability, or experimental data best practices.
-User talks on their experiences and scientific results will be featured in a round of lightning talks.
+Breakout sessions were held on topics such as AI and deep learning on Perlmutter, ERCAP and Iris tricks and tips, application performance portability, and experimental data best practices.
+User talks on their experiences and scientific results were featured in a round of lightning talks.

-For more information and to register please see <https://www.nersc.gov/users/NUG/annual-meetings/nug-2020/>.
+For the slides, please see <https://www.nersc.gov/users/NUG/annual-meetings/nug-2020/>.
+The [raw livestream video](https://youtu.be/Bj-BMomoZfo) is available on the NERSC YouTube channel.